Calvincesolotov/simple_shell/README.md

 ./hsh
 You should see a terminal prompt ($) indicating that the shell is ready for input.

+example use :
+./hsh
+$ls  //this lsit files in that directory
+$pwd //print path
+$clear //clears terminal

+challenge:
+WE experienced different challenges like not being able to hard code clear == ctrl + l for example in windows.

+However this project helped us a lot to understand how shell works.

 Contributing

 Contributions are welcome!
 If you would like to contribute to the project, please follow these steps: